How the Xcel Whole Home Efficiency Program Works (2026 Update)

 Step 1: Start with an Energy Audit

 Begin by scheduling a home energy audit.
 An audit identifies where your home can improve (think insulation, air leaks, heating/cooling efficiency) and is required by Xcel before you proceed.
-Xcel subsidizes most of the cost of the audit (covering 60% of it, up to $200), making it affordable.
+Xcel rebates a portion of the audit cost (up to $200), which keeps it affordable.

 Every Whole Home Efficiency project starts with a home energy audit.
 Xcel Energy requires an energy audit (such as a blower-door test or Home Energy Squad assessment) before you install any improvements.
 The audit is like a check-up for your house; a certified energy auditor will inspect your insulation levels, test for air leaks, examine heating and cooling systems, and identify the best opportunities to save energy.

 The audit provides a game plan for upgrades.
 You'll learn which improvements will have the biggest impact on comfort and savings.
 Plus, completing an Xcel-approved audit makes you eligible for rebates on the upgrades to come.
-Xcel helps with the cost of the audit: they'll rebate 60% of the audit price (up to $100-$200 back) depending on the type of audit you choose, so the audit ends up being very budget-friendly.
+Xcel helps with the cost too, rebating a portion of the audit price up to $200, so the audit ends up being very budget-friendly.

 Step 2: Complete 3+ Qualifying Upgrades